3335-111-10 Administration of the medical staff of the CHRI.

 (d) To assure, through the chairperson of the committee, that all records of peer review activity taken by the committee, including committee minutes, are maintained in the strictest of confidence in accordance with the laws of the state of Ohio.
 The committee may conduct investigations and interview applicants as needed to discharge its duties.
 The committee may refer issues and receive issues as appropriate from other medical staff committees;

 (e) To make recommendations to the medical staff administrative committee through the medical director of credentialing regarding appointment applications and initial requests for clinical privileges.
-Such recommendations shall include the name, status, department (division/section), medical school and year of graduation, residency and fellowships, medical-related employment since graduation, board certification and recertification, licensure status as well as all other relevant information concerning the applicant's current competence, experience, qualifications, and ability to perform the clinical privileges requested;
+Such recommendations shall include the name, status, department (division and/or department), medical school and year of graduation, residency and fellowships, medical-related employment since graduation, board certification and recertification, licensure status as well as all other relevant information concerning the applicant's current competence, experience, qualifications, and ability to perform the clinical privileges requested;

 (f) To recommend to the medical staff administrative committee that certain applications for appointment be reviewed in executive session;